relativeorbit/actions-batch-demo/README.md

   -f burstId=S1_136231_IW2
 ```

-Note: An alternative approach would be to write your own script to loop over a range of inputs and fire off jobs by calling the original workflow (psuedocode below).
+NOTE: An alternative approach would be to write your own script to loop over a range of inputs and fire off jobs by calling the original workflow (psuedocode below).
 However, it's can be advantages to keep many related jobs under the same 'workflow' and to be able to launch large processing queues from the GitHub.com interface!

 ```python
 import os